-- Make sure you have at least two emergency users, “break-in” accounts in case of AD sync failure.
+- Make sure you have at least two emergency users or “break-in” accounts in case of AD sync failure.
 Consider turning MFA off for these accounts in the event of MFA service failure.

 - Turn on MFA on all other privileged accounts.

-- Make sure you have reviewed and configured external sharing for SharePoint and OneDrive, and Teams.
+- Make sure you have reviewed and configured external sharing for SharePoint, OneDrive, and Teams.